No one has favorited this theater yet

 Re-opened on 5th September 1927 with new decorations which included a barrel vaulted ceiling with Greek styling, the Kings Theatre was taken over by Gaumont/Denman Theatres in October 1928.

 Closed by Gaumont British Theatres on 10th July 1937 it was taken over by the J.F.
-Emery Circuit.
+Emery Circuit and they operated it until 1938.
 In 1958, films were dropped in favour of repertory theatre and variety theatre use.

 It was converted into a bingo club in 1992.